keystone-enclave/keystone/docs/source/Getting-Started/Running-Keystone-with-QEMU.rst

   cd linux-keystone-driver
   make
-  make copy
   cd ..

 Build Keystone SDK
 #############################

 Keystone SDK includes sample enclave programs and some useful libraries.
 To run sample programs, you should compile SDK library and apps, and copy all of them into the disk image.
-Following commands will compile the sdk, and copy sample binaries into the ``busybear.bin`` disk image.
+This is done automatically during the top-level build.
+If you have modified the applications, simply re-run the top-level ``make``.

 ::

   cd sdk
   make
-  make copy-tests
   cd ..